MikeHiciano/mikehiciano.github.io/README.md

 <img src="./images/me.jpg" width="200">

-Ok, to resume this, i'm a electronic technician who in some way knows how to "code" ... or well ... to code for some specific finnic
+Ok, to resume this, i'm a electronic technician who in some way knows how to "code" ... or well ... to code for some specific purposes.

 ### Someone said: